kaidez/kaidez.com/_posts/2014-09-12-revlon-pro-brands.md

 I'm not yet ready to leave Sublime Text for Atom...I've gotten extremely comfortable with Sublime Text over the years and have it setup just how I want it.
 Keystrokes are memorized, bash scripts are synced up, themes are picked, etc.

-But this may change!
+But this may change.
 Will probably go full-on Atom for next project and put to the test.
 <a name="jade"></a>
 ### Jade
 RevlonProBrands.com is a *responsive/adaptive/insert-another-buzzword-here* website, but Sitecore is using server-side code to load in two versions of the page: one for desktops and another for everything else.
 So it made sense to use some sort of development-level templating system that would apply the common parts to each page.